02 Mar Standard Initial Margin Method (SIMM) Rules Are Final

 - While implementation continues, start educating all silos on new systems and workflow processes.

 - Since these systems reside in different silos, Integrated Training has also assisted firms to determine how they can get to Straight Through Processing (STP).

 - By educating each functional area, they can troubleshoot problems quickly; ensure redundancies exist and be able to coordinate quickly as the regulators make changes in the future.

 - Finally, it will give the more creative people the chance to resolve some of the remaining issues or disconnect still being handled by hand.
 It’s a win-win.

 Globally, Derivatives Regulatory Reform is uneven at best.
 It may be some time before the entire globe is working with the same margin levels and capital charges.
 Integrated Training is not static.
 Rather, it’s a dynamic process where new changes are incorporated as they become final.

 Well, that’s it for me.
 I’m going to go out into a glorious spring-like afternoon and enjoy the day and hope you do the same.
 If you’d like to know more about Integrated Training, contact MHDS.

 FOOTNOTE: Credit lines are an important part of a trading relationship.
-Even though initial margin will be posted and contracts will be marked-to-market daily.
-Whether the position is held by a clearinghouse or the bank (as a bilateral contract) there is still counterparty risk, Concentration Risk, Key Person Risk, Operational Risk, Liquidity Risk, for the most part.
-Therefore banks will assign limits for each client whether the trade is cleared or not.
+Even though initial margin will be posted and contracts will be marked-to-market daily, there is still counter-party risk – Concentration Risk, Key Person Risk, and Operational Risk to name a few.